orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 <p align="center"><img src="/content/img/human-task.png" alt="Human Task in Orkes Conductor" width="100%" height="auto"></img></p>

 :::tip
 During development, you can set the assignment policy to Conductor User or Group first to test the form.
 Once the Human task is connected to an external UI, you can easily make the switch to External User or Group.
-Even after making the switch, the form can still be tested internally on Orkes Platform using the Human Task Inbox.
+Even after making the switch, the form can still be tested internally on Orkes Conductor using the Human Task Inbox.
 :::

 ### Step 4: Display the form on an external UI

 When the Human task begins, the associated user form will be assigned to the user or group defined in the task.
-The user form can be displayed on an external UI so that assignees can claim and complete user forms without having to log into Orkes Platform.
+The user form can be displayed on an external UI so that assignees can claim and complete user forms without having to log into Orkes Conductor.
 These external assignees are referenced in the Human task definition but managed and verified in an external system.

 **To display the form on an external UI:**